MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/portal-branding-customization.md

 ### Can I have different certificates created and assigned to courses?

-Microsoft community training enables you to create and assign multiple certificates with its preferred type of language and other customizations.
-For more details [refer here](../settings/enable-course-level-certificate.md)
+Community Training enables you to create and assign multiple certificates with its preferred type of language and other customizations.
+For more details [go here](../settings/enable-course-level-certificate.md)

 ### Is there any restriction on the branding that can be used for the certificate?